RaghadAlmadani/Gears-with-18-1-ratio/README.md

 # Gears-with-18-1-ratio
-In this task, the asked is to draw the gears and make them move with a ratio of 18/1
+In this task, draw the gears and make them move with a ratio of 18/1
-## Defintions:
+## Definitions:
 <img src="https://www.solidworks.com/sites/default/files/inline-images/solidworks-connect_2.jpg" width="200">

 - SolidWorks: is a computer-aided design (CAD) and computer-aided engineering (CAE) software program used primarily for 3D modeling and design.
 It is widely used in engineering, product design, and manufacturing to create complex assemblies, conduct simulations for stress, thermal, and motion analysis, and produce precise technical documentation.